-The restrictions under the Innovation Authority's rules and guidelines will continue to apply even after we will repay the full amount of royalties payable pursuant to the grants.
-In addition, the government of State of Israel may from time to time audit sales of product candidates which it claims incorporate technology funded via Innovation Authority programs and this may lead to additional royalties being payable on additional product candidates.
+The restrictions under the Innovation Law will continue to apply even after we will repay the full amount of royalties payable pursuant to the grants.
+In addition, the government of State of Israel may from time to time audit sales of product candidates which it claims incorporate technology funded via NATI programs and this may lead to additional royalties being payable on additional product candidates.

-These restrictions may impair our ability to enter into agreements for Innovation Authority's funded know-how product candidates or technologies without the approval of the Innovation Authority.
-We cannot be certain that any approval of the Innovation Authority will be obtained on terms that are acceptable to us, or at all.
-Furthermore, in the event that we undertake a transaction involving the transfer to a non-Israeli entity of know-how developed with Innovation Authority funding pursuant to a merger or similar transaction, or in the event we undertake a transaction involving the licensing of the Funded Know-How, the consideration available to our shareholders may be reduced by the amounts we are required to pay to the Innovation Authority.
+These restrictions may impair our ability to enter into agreements for NATI funded know-how product candidates or technologies without the approval of the NATI.
+We cannot be certain that any approval of the NATI will be obtained on terms that are acceptable to us, or at all.
+Furthermore, in the event that we undertake a transaction involving the transfer to a non-Israeli entity of know-how developed with NATI funding pursuant to a merger or similar transaction, the consideration available to our shareholders may be reduced by the amounts we are required to pay to the NATI.
 Any approval, if given, will generally be subject to additional financial obligations.
-Failure to comply with the requirements under the Innovation Authority's rules and guidelines and the Innovation Law may subject us to mandatory repayment of grants received by us (together with interest and penalties), as well as expose us to criminal proceedings.
+Failure to comply with the requirements under the Innovation Law may subject us to mandatory repayment of grants received by us (together with interest and penalties), as well as expose us to criminal proceedings.